 Like the wheel of a bicycle, hub and spoke business models have one centralized hub that prepares most of the food and several smaller “spoke” locations that finish the meals, assemble the orders, and facilitate pickup and delivery, bringing the mostly prepared food closer to each target neighborhood for quick deliveries and widespread distribution.

 In some cases, the “spoke” is a food truck or entire fleet of them, as trucks have limited prep space compared to a fully functioning commercial kitchen.

 This business model works best with larger operations able to sustain multiple locations from the beginning.
 While it’s certainly possible to expand a hub-and-spoke ghost kitchen model, the initial startup is more daunting and more involved than single, catch-all locations, like dark kitchens and shared spaces.

 Between the significantly reduced startup costs, shorter timeline to break even, and convenient alternatives to most major restaurant requirements, licensing a third-party, commercial-grade kitchen has an impressive list of benefits.

 With CloudKitchens, your business plan just got a whole lot simpler:

 • Access to a large kitchen space in an area with plenty of food delivery traffic

 Whether you’re a small business owner just starting out, a local restaurateur trying something new, or a beloved chain bringing your food to more people, we can help put your CloudKitchen business plan in motion—you just have to follow the recipe.
 Learn more about CloudKitchens and book a ghost kitchen tour today.

-We have various locations available, whether you’re looking for a ghost kitchen in Austin, Toronto, New Jersey and more.
+We have various locations available, whether you’re looking for a commercial kitchen in San Antonio or a ghost kitchen in Austin, Toronto, New Jersey and more.
 Reach us out to find the location nearest you!